Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

   the user can use Make to only rerender parts that have been changes.

-* No room for buggy GUI:s, which currently is a problem on the large video editors for Linux.
+* No room for buggy GUIs, which currently is a problem on the large video editors for Linux.

 * Less chance that the user makes a change by mistake without noticing it, such as moving a clip in the editor by mistake instead of for example resizing.

-* Even old crappy computers can be used for large projects.
+* Even old, crappy computers can be used for large projects.

 * Very easy to utilise command line image editors for modify frames, or to add your own tools for custom effects.